MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/win32-get-started-with-xsapi-source.md

 ms.localizationpriority: medium
 ---

-# Get started with the Xbox Live APIs on Win32
+# Get started with Xbox Live APIs on Win32

 In order to use the Xbox Live APIs with a Win32 game, you must include the Xbox Live API source in your project and build it.

 ## Add the Xbox Live SDK projects to your Visual Studio solution (using source code)